AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

       * CTRL + Z (⌘+z for Mac) to undo a change
       * CTRL + Y (⌘+y for Mac) to redo a change
 1. (Optional) In the **Tag people or teams** area, start typing the name or the email of a user, or a team that you would like to include in this comment, then select it when it displays in the list.
-1. (Optional) Use Rich Text, or add <!--hidden for August 10: emojis,--> links, or images to your update, to enhance your content.
+1. (Optional) Use Rich Text, or add emojis, links, or images to your update, to enhance your content.
 For more information, see the [Use Rich Text in a Workfront update](#use-rich-text-in-a-workfront-update) section in this article.

       >[!TIP]
       >